bsiranosian/brown-compbio/BIOL1450/simulation/README.txt

 Two or three plots are produced.
 The first is always a graph of the coalescence tree.
 The second is the time to coalescence for each event, looking back in time.
 The third only shows up if you simulate population growth.
-It is the relative population size looking FORWARD in time.
+It is the relative population size looking backward in time.

 USAGE: python coalescence.py k [growth_type] [growth_rate]
 MANDATORY ARGUMENTS: specify a population of alleles of size k